Every

 bells should go off, says Filler.
 Spinal fusion is most beneficial

-when vertebrae slip out of place and press on the ones below, which
+when vertebrae slip out of place and press on the ones below,

-right reasons, spinal surgery can be extremely effective,"
+for the right reasons, spinal surgery can be extremely effective,"

 says Filler.